graample/breweryList/README.md

 # How to set up

-- specify your API key and local variables in the .env file
+- Specify your API key and local variables in the .env file
 - `npm install`
 - `npm start`
-- navigate to your server/port
+- Navigate to your server/port
-- crack open a cold one ;)
+- Crack open a cold one ;)

 # Technologies used